Q. What has happened in the last 2 months? A. Not enough!

 What technology is out there for improving IAQ?

 Option 1.
-Regular Maintenance with Bryair and UVC treatment within HVAC systems
+Regular maintenance with Bryair and UVC treatment within HVAC systems.

 Option 2.
-Regular Maintenance with Bryair and installation of HEPA filters within HVAC systems.
+Regular maintenance with Bryair and installation of HEPA filters within HVAC systems.

 Option 3.
-Regular Maintenance with Bryair and installation of Bipolar Ionisation technology.
+Regular maintenance with Bryair and installation of Bipolar Ionisation technology.

-CIBSE and HVAC Systems
+CIBSE AND HVAC Systems

-The below is taken from CIBSE web page entitled “Coronavirus, SARS-COV-2, COVID-19 and HVAC Systems”
+The below is taken from CIBSE webpage entitled “Coronavirus, SARS-COV-2, COVID-19 and HVAC Systems.”

-Where cleaning or planned maintenance of ventilation systems is required, such as in catering premises, it should be undertaken in line with agreed industry guidance, including that relating to site operations under social distancing requirements.
+“Where cleaning or planned maintenance of ventilation systems is required, such as in catering premises, it should be undertaken in line with agreed industry guidance, including that relating to site operations under social distancing requirements.
 Appropriate PPE should be worn and all materials, including old filters, should be carefully bagged, and disposed of safely.
-Given the requirement for many business premises to close for the immediate future, there is unlikely to be a requirement to undertake work on their ventilation or air conditioning systems at this time.
+Given the requirement for many business premises to close for the immediate future, there is unlikely to be a requirement to undertake work on their ventilation of air conditioning systems at this time.”

-In poorly ventilated spaces with a high occupancy and where it is difficult to increase ventilation rates it may be appropriate to consider using air cleaning and disinfection devices.
+“In poorly ventilated spaces with a high occupancy and where it is difficult to increase ventilation rates it may be appropriate to consider using air cleaning and disinfection devices.
 The most appropriate devices are likely to be local HEPA filtration units or those that use germicidal UV (GUV) radiation.
-GUV devices use radiation in the UV-C spectrum and have been shown to inactivate coronaviruses.
+GUV devices use radiation in the UV-C spectrum, and researchers have shown that they inactivate coronaviruses.”

 What about Air Quality Monitoring?